-In 2018, the Site was placed on the EPA Administrator's Emphasis of "Superfund Sites Targeted for Immediate, Intense Action.
-In response, EPA, ODEQ, the Quapaw Nation and other stakeholders are taking additional steps to identify opportunities that can accelerate cleanup and revitalize cleaned-up areas sooner.
-EPA and its site partners are committed to new strategic approaches that can achieve this outcome.
+In 2017, the Site was placed on the EPA Administrator's Emphasis List of "Superfund Sites Targeted for Immediate, Intense Action."
+In response, EPA, ODEQ, the Quapaw Nation and other partners are taking additional steps to identify opportunities that can accelerate cleanup and revitalize cleaned-up areas sooner.
+EPA and its remedial action partners are committed to new strategic approaches that can achieve this outcome.
 In addition to these ongoing remedial actions and related efforts, EPA is committed to cooperating and coordinating with state, community, tribal, university and federal partners to complete the investigation and decision-making process for impacted watersheds.
-Through dedication, teamwork, the planning process and a commitment to getting things done, EPA and its partners have and will continue making great strides in cleaning up the Tar Creek Superfund Site and making areas available for beneficial reuse.
+Through dedication, teamwork, the planning process and a commitment to getting things done, EPA along with site partners and stakeholders have and will continue making great strides in cleaning up the Tar Creek Superfund Site and making areas available for beneficial reuse.

 EPA Region 6, ODEQ and QNEO staff meet at the Site in July 2018.
-From left: Summer King, Environmental Scientist, Quapaw Nation; Dustin Davidson, Environmental Programs Manager - Tar Creek Section, ODEQ; Kelly Dixon, Land Protection Division Director, ODEQ; Tim Kent, Environmental Director, QNEO; John Meyer, EPA Region 6 Superfund Branch Chief; Anne Idsal, EPA Region 6 Administrator.
+From left: Summer King, Environmental Scientist, Quapaw Nation; Dustin Davidson, Environmental Programs Manager - Tar Creek Section, ODEQ; Kelly Dixon, Land Protection Division Director, ODEQ; Tim Kent, Environmental Director, QNEO; John Meyer, EPA Region 6 Superfund Branch Chief; Anne Idsal, former EPA Region 6 Administrator.